 Apart from those, also to the north of the park there are also the waterfalls of Dettifoss to be admired, as well as the cliffs of Ásbyrgi.
 While Iceland’s highest mountain; Hvannadalshnjúkur is to be found south of the glacier.

 Getting there from Reykjavík means a five hour drive along the southern ring road, or you can catch a no. 51 bus from Mjódd in Reykjavík to Skaftafell at the southwestern edge of the park (details correct as of mid 2017).

 Without a doubt the best place to see the northern lights in Iceland is by basing yourself in one its many quality farmstays.
 In itself the farmstay concept is interesting and enjoyable, and adds a extra dimension to any vacation, but all the more so in a country with such a strong rural heritage as Iceland.

 Farmstays are, by their very nature, in remote locations without much artificial lighting, and so automatically there is the added attraction in Iceland of having the northern lights on display all around you the minute you leave the house.

 You can also be sure that the owners of our recommended farmstays can show you around the local area either informally or on more official tours, and at the very least can definitely show you the best places to see the northern lights in the local area.

-You can find a list of all our recommended farmstays in Iceland here, all of them with instant online booking and lowest price guaranteed via Booking.com:
+To see all our recommended farmstays in rural Iceland, all of them with instant online booking and lowest price guaranteed via Booking.com, click here: